hendricius/the-bread-code/basics/basic-dough.md

 The trickiest part of the process starts now.
 You want the bottom part of the dough that you have created to face upwards.
 The currently lower side has a lot of tension after following this process.
-Rotate the dough so the lower part is not facing you directly.
+Flip the dough so the lower part is not facing you directly.

 ![Previously bottom part now faces you](../images/previously-bottom.jpg)